Kevin Hart Is Done Talking About the Oscars Drama: I'm Over It

 Pressing on, Strahan asked Hart about the backlash DeGeneres received after she encouraged him to still host the Oscars.

-Hart also reiterated he's not hosting the Oscars this year, noting he now didn't the time with his new projects, like his Jumanji sequel, coming up.
+Hart also reiterated he's not hosting the Oscars this year, noting he didn't have time the time with his new projects, like his Jumanji sequel, coming up.
 However, he didn't rule out hosting the award show in the future and suggested he had no bad blood with the Academy.

 "It's hard to predict what's can happen," he said.
 "I don't want people to think there's a thing between me and the academy because there isn't.
 The academy they're amazing people.
 The offer was made, it was received, I was excited, things happened, it didn't work out the way that it should have."